Shōhei Imamura: Early life

 Imamura was born to an upper-middle-class doctor's family in Tokyo in 1926.
 For a short time following the end of the war, Imamura participated in the black market selling cigarettes and liquor.
 He studied Western history at Waseda University, but spent more time participating in theatrical and political activities.
 He cited a viewing of Akira Kurosawa's Rashomon in 1950 as an early inspiration, and said he saw it as an indication of the new freedom of expression possible in Japan in the post-war era.

 Upon graduation from Waseda in 1951, Imamura began his film career working as an assistant to Yasujirō Ozu at Shochiku Studios on films like Early Summer and Tokyo Story.
-Imamura was uncomfortable with the "picture-postcard view" (Nigel Kendall) with which Ozu portrayed Japanese society, as well as with his rigid directing of actors, although he later admitted that he profited from his apprenticeship for Ozu in terms of gaining technical knowledge.
+Imamura was uncomfortable with the image of Japanese society portrayed in Ozu's films, as well as with his rigid directing of actors, although he later admitted that he profited from his apprenticeship for Ozu in terms of gaining technical knowledge.
 While Imamura's films were to have a quite different style from Ozu's, Imamura, like Ozu, was to focus on what he saw as particularly Japanese elements of society in his films.
 "I've always wanted to ask questions about the Japanese, because it's the only people I'm qualified to describe," he said.
 He expressed surprise that his films were appreciated overseas, even doubting that they could be understood.